Please note that by continuing to use this site you consent to the terms of our

 Early-access program lets you try out new features in advance

 The console is navigated using a single menu column on the left-hand side.
 Some of the items, such as Threat Analysis Center and Endpoint Protection open in a sort of sub-console with their own menu panel.
-The console layout and graphic design remain the same, and you can easily get back to the main console by clicking Back to Overview at the top of the applicable menu column.
+The console layout and graphic design remain the same, and you can easily get back to the main console by clicking the “back” button at the top of the applicable menu column.
 Some pages, such as People, can be accessed from either the main or the sub-console.
 The UI language can be changed in real time from the user menu in the top right-hand corner.
 The same menu also lets you join Sophos’ early-access program, so you can try upcoming features before general release.

 The Sophos Central Dashboard (shown in the screenshot above) is the default landing page when you log on to the console.
 It shows an overview of threats and device/user status, with colour-coded graphics to make things stand out.
 You can see the number of total alerts, and this is also broken down into high, medium and low-level alerts.
 The most recent individual alerts are listed, and threat name and path, plus device and user, are shown.
 The Dashboard panels are linked to details pages, so clicking on the High Alerts panel displays a list of these on the Alerts page.
 The Global Security News panel at the bottom is linked to Sophos’ Naked Security blog, and shows security-related news items.